example-git/docsapi.xo.vg/README.md

 to open the URL in your browser.

-To configure MCP clients to use your development server, replace `sosumi.ai` with the local server address (`http://localhost:8787` by default).
+To configure MCP clients to use your development server, replace `docsapi.xo.vg` with the local server address (`http://localhost:8787` by default).

 > [!NOTE]